That “rotten egg” odor coming from your tap water can really put a damper on, well, everything—from pasta nights to morning showers.

-Often used in conjunction with another solution mentioned, carbon filters are often installed under sinks to treat drinking and cooking water that has small amounts of particles that need to be removed—say, less than 1 mg/L.
+Often used in conjunction with one of the other water filtration methods and solutions mentioned, carbon filters are often installed under sinks to treat drinking and cooking water that has small amounts of particles that need to be removed—say, less than 1 mg/L.

 The activated carbon adsorbs the hydrogen sulfide after it’s insoluble.
 On its own, this is an economical choice for people dealing with small amounts of hydrogen sulfide.2